📚 More on this topic: Qwen 3.5 9B Setup Guide · Ollama vs LM Studio · Ollama Troubleshooting · Best Models for Chat · VRAM Requirements

 ollama --version

-You should see something like ollama version 0.3.x.
+You should see something like ollama version 0.18.x or 0.19.x.
 If you see a version number, you’re ready for the next step.

 Don’t see it?
 On Windows, try closing and reopening your terminal.
 On Mac, you might need to grant Ollama permission to install its command-line tool when prompted.